 While simply exploring the lake's maze of canyons on a narrated tour is satisfying enough for many visitors, the most popular activities are still houseboating, water-skiing, riding personal watercrafts, and fishing.
 Five marinas (only Wahweap is in Arizona) help boaters explore the lake.
 At the Wahweap Marina (tel.
-888/896-3829 or 928/645-2433; www.lakepowell.com), you can rent various types of boats, along with personal watercrafts and water skis.
-Rates range from $400 to $584 per day, depending on the type of boat.
-Personal watercrafts go for $335 per day, and sea kayaks rent for $46 per day.
+888/896-3829 or 928/645-2433), about 5 miles north of the Glen Canyon Dam, you can rent various types of boats, along with personal watercrafts and water skis.
+Rates range from $450 to $800 per day, depending on the type of boat.
+Personal watercraft go for $450 per day, and sea kayaks rent for $50 per day.
 A variety of boats, including ski boats and kayaks, can also be rented at Antelope Point Marina, 537 Marina Pkwy., Navajo Rte.
 22B (tel.
-928/645-5900; www.antelopepointlakepowell.com).
+928/645-5900).
 Expect to pay $375 to $425 per day for a ski boat and $30 to $45 per day for a kayak.

-Smallmouth, largemouth, and striped bass, as well as walleye, catfish, crappie, and carp, are all plentiful.
+Smallmouth, largemouth, and striped bass, as well as walleye, catfish, crappie, and carp, are all plentiful year-round in Lake Powell.
 Because the lake lies within both Arizona and Utah, you’ll need to know which state’s waters you’re fishing in whenever you cast your line out, and you’ll need the appropriate license.
 (Be sure to pick up a copy of the Arizona and Utah state fishing regulations, or ask about applicable regulations at any of the marinas.)
 In Wahweap, you can arrange licenses to fish the entire lake at Lake Powell Resorts and Marinas (tel.
 928/645-2433), which also sells bait and tackle and can provide you with advice on fishing this massive reservoir.
 Other marinas on the lake also sell licenses, bait, and tackle.
 The best season is March through November, but walleye are most often caught during the cooler months.

 As you drive down the hill from Page on Lake Powell Boulevard (the road toward Glen Canyon Dam from Page), go straight through the intersection instead of turning right toward the dam.
-Here you’ll find a parking area and a short path to a viewing platform perched on the edge of sheer cliff walls.
+Here you’ll find a parking area and a short path to the Glen Canyon Dam Overlook, a viewing platform perched on the edge of sheer cliff walls.
 Far below lie the clear green waters of the Colorado River, while upstream looms Glen Canyon Dam.

 If you’re up for a short hike, grab the camera and head to the Horseshoe Bend viewpoint.
 Horseshoe Bend is a huge loop of the Colorado River, and the viewpoint is hundreds of feet above the water on the edge of a cliff.
-It’s about a half-mile to the viewpoint from the trail head, which is 5 miles south of the Carl Hayden Visitor Center on U.S. 89 just south of milepost 545.
+It’s about a half-mile to the viewpoint from the trail head, which is 5 miles south of the Carl Hayden Visitor Center on U.S. 89, just south of milepost 545.